TedHusted/awake/awake.md/awake.md

 Titan: What are our next steps?

-Alisi: I will contact you again with the counsel’s findings.
+Alisi: I will contact you again with the council’s findings.
 Reach out if you need to know anything else.

 ###

 “It’s been an hour,” Julie whines, walking into the kitchen, tablet in hand.

-Joanna closes her tablet screen and picks up Julie’s new phone.
+Jill closes her tablet and picks up Julie’s new phone.

+“OK, show me your neck.”

+Julie pulls back her hair, and Jill checks for any redness or swelling.

-“OK, let’s start the setup wizard.”
-Joanna lays the phone down on the center island.
+“Perfect.
+The injection site is all clear.
+Let’s start the setup wizard.”
+Jill lays the phone down on the center island.
 Julie sits on a stool next to her mom so they both could see the phone.

 The wizard displays an animated cartoon x-ray of a person’s skull in profile.
 There is a tiny square speck just behind where the ear would be.
 A phone appears and radiates a line to the speck, flowing back and forth.

 The wizard begins speaking in a pleasant, professional voice.
-“Your NeuraConnect X-3000 is a state-of-the-art brain computer interface that connects with your mobile device.
-The X-3000 allows you to trade text messages with your mobile app.
-When you receive text messages, you can have them forwarded to the X-3000, and reply to the sender via the link.
-The messaging experience with another person is seamless, and your device keeps a log of the messages, just as if they were sent by conventional SMS.
+“Your NeuraConnect X-3000 is a state-of-the-art brain computer interface that synchronizes text messages with an app on your mobile device.
+When you receive text messages, they are forwarded to the X-3000.
+You can send messages from X-3000 to the app, and the app processes the text like any other SMS message.
+The app keeps a log of the messages, just as if they were sent by conventional SMS.
+The messaging experience with another person is seamless.

 “Are you ready to connect?” asks the app.

 Julie reaches over and presses YES.

-In her head, Julie “sees” a text message hovering before her eyes that says “Welcome to the X-3000!”.
+In her head, Julie “sees” a text message hovering before her eyes that says “Welcome to the X-3000, Juliette Kreuk!”

 “Wow, Mom, I can see a message hanging in front of my eyes.”